DCAN-Labs/hbcd-docs/docs/changelog/knownissues.md

 ## Biospecimens

+##### ⚠️ General Biospecimens
+Collection dates and analysis dates for Nails and Urine are not provided in the current release and will be provided in the future.
+**Expected Fix:** Release 1.1

 ##### ⚠️ Urine: Incorrect Specific Gravity Variable
 The urine specific gravity variable is incorrect (`bio_bm_biosample_urine_bio_spg_u`); do not analyze this variable.
 There are several participants with “1”.
 This variable should be expressed in the thousands and will be corrected in the next release.
 **Expected Fix:** Release 1.1